-So I went smartphone shopping a couple of months ago, looking to replace my 3-year old Sony Xperia E3 Dual, which though comfortably small and sturdy with its Nokia-levels of build quality, was giving me some problems, to put it mildly.
-I prefer small and sturdy smartphones easy for one-handed operation, but it looks like smartphones in India are now all the size of planks, so I had to do quite a bit of research into what to buy, as a part of which I once day entered the biggest retail showroom in town to look at some Motos and Lenovos.
+I went smartphone shopping a couple of months ago.
+My 3-year old Sony Xperia E3 Dual with its 4 GB internal memory was giving me some problems, to put it mildly.
+I prefer small and sturdy smartphones easy for one-handed operation and really liked the Xperia’s comfortably small size and Nokia-levels of sturdiness and build quality.
+As part of my heavy duty research on phones that can I entered the biggest retail showroom in town to look at some Motos and Lenovos.
 Having lost touch with the Indian smartphone scene, I was still under the impression that Samsung and Micromax were ruling.
-Oh boy, was I mistaken!
+And boy, was I mistaken!

 “Sir, Moto?
 Lenovo??
 But why sir?
 But why!?”